-To provide Council with an opportunity to provide early input on an OCP Amendment and Rezoning application for a large multi-family development at 1030-1190 Cecile Drive and 170-330 Angela Drive.
+To provide Council with an opportunity to provide early input on an OCP Amendment and Rezoning application for a large multi-family development at 1030 Cecile Drive and 170-330 Angela Drive.
 The property is commonly referred to as Woodland Park.

-Recommended Resolution
+Recommended Resolution(s)

-THAT staff and the applicant consider the comments provided during the Committee of the Whole meeting held on March 17, 2020 regarding the Detailed Application presented in the report dated February 27, 2020 from the Planning and Development Department - Development Planning Division regarding Early Input - OCP-Rezoning (Multi-Family) - 1030 Cecile Drive (Edgar Development, Woodland Park).
+THAT staff and the applicant consider the comments provided during the Committee of the Whole meeting held on April 21, 2020 regarding the Detailed Application presented in the report dated March 26, 2020 from the Planning and Development Department - Development Planning Division regarding Early Input - OCP-Rezoning (Multi-Family) - 1030 Cecile Drive (Edgar Development, Woodland Park).